Alessandro Ferrara: Research

-Ferrara's work revolves around an account of normativity centered on authenticity and exemplarity, which incorporates a reconstructed version of Kant's “reflective judgment” and is intended as an alternative both to proceduralist, neo-transcendental approaches to validity and to anti-normative, radical contextualism.
+Ferrara's work revolves around an account of normativity centered on authenticity and exemplarity, which rests on a reconstructed version of Kant's "reflective judgment" and is intended as an alternative both to neo-transcendental approaches to validity (Habermas, Apel) and to anti-normative, radical contextualism (Rorty, Lyotard, Derrida).

-In Reflective Authenticity (1998) exemplary normativity is first outlined and in Justice and Judgment (1999) is developed in the direction of a political-philosophical notion of justice based on reflective judgment.
+In Reflective Authenticity (1998), exemplary normativity is first outlined, and in Justice and Judgment (1999) is developed in the direction of a political-philosophical notion of justice based on reflective judgment.
 In The Force of the Example (2008), drawing on Kant's Critique of the Power of Judgment but also on Arendt, Rawls, Dworkin, and Habermas, Ferrara applies his view of exemplary validity to central themes of contemporary political philosophy, including public reason, human rights, radical evil, sovereignty, republicanism and liberalism, as well as religion in the public sphere.

 In The Democratic Horizon.
-Hyperpluralism and the Renewal of Political Liberalism (2014), Ferrara argues that Rawls's “political liberalism” needs to be updated in order to improve its traction in a historical context different from the original one.
+Hyperpluralism and the Renewal of Political Liberalism (2014), Ferrara argues that Rawls's "political liberalism" needs to be updated in order to improve its traction in a historical context different from the original one.
 Four adjustments – conjectural arguments, an enriched notion of the democratic ethos, a decentering of it in several local varieties, as well as the remedial model of a multivariate democratic polity – are suggested in order to enable political liberalism to meet the challenge of hyperpluralism.
 The sources of normativity investigated in Ferrara's earlier work — exemplarity, judgment, the normativity of identity — are added to the conceptual resources of a revisited political liberalism.

 Legitimation by Constitution.
-A Dialogue on Political Liberalism (2021), co-authored with Frank I. Michelman, addresses the implications of Rawls’s “liberal principle of legitimacy” in three areas: the tension between government by the people and government by consent; the ensuing challenges for judicial treatments of constitutional law; and the magnification of these tensions and challenges when transnational legal ordering comes under consideration.
+A Dialogue on Political Liberalism (2021), co-authored with Frank Michelman, addresses the implications of Rawls’s "liberal principle of legitimacy" in three areas: the tension between government by the people and government by consent; the ensuing challenges for judicial treatments of constitutional law; and the magnification of these tensions and challenges when transnational legal ordering comes under consideration.

 Sovereignty Across Generations.
-Constituent Power and Political Liberalism (2023) carries forth Ferrara’s rethinking of political liberalism in the light of exemplary normativity.
-Rawls’s view of constituent power is reconstructed as bound by the standard of “the most reasonable for us” and as cutting across Kelsen's and Schmitt's paradigms.
-Rawls's theory of the implicit limits to “amending power” is reformulated on the basis of the notion of “vertical reciprocity”.
+Constituent Power and Political Liberalism (2023) carries forth Ferrara's rethinking of political liberalism in the light of exemplary normativity.
+Rawls's view of constituent power is reconstructed as bound by the standard of "the most reasonable for us" and as cutting across Kelsen's and Schmitt's paradigms.
+Rawls's theory of the implicit limits to "amending power" is reformulated on the basis of the notion of “vertical reciprocity”.
 A newly introduced “political conception of the people” accounts for the self-constitution of “the people”, and – in response to the challenges raised by populism – the distinction is explored of how representing the transgenerational people differs from representing its living segment, the electorate.